chenju2k6/chenju2k6.github.io/_posts/2018-01-12-byzantine.markdown

 1, All loyal lieutenants obey the same order
 2, If the commanding general is loyal, then every loyal lieutenant obeys the order he sends.

 Surprisingly, there's no solution to this problem unless two thirds of the generals are loyal.
+In paritcular, if there's one traitor in three generals, there's no solution.

+The paper then discussed the oral message (unauthenticated) version and written message version (authenticated message).